18F/eng-hiring/_pages/resume-review.md

 So, as you review the resume, you'll be looking for evidence of the things cited in the "criteria for job readiness" section: specific programming languages, relational databases, source control, etc. The crediting plan will tell you have to "score" that section.

 It's hard to find "hard proof" of any of this on a resume, so don't concern yourself too much with quantifying exactly *how much* experience someone has, or how *well* they've done these things.
 Remember: your role here is that of subject mater expert; it's OK for you to infer experience from context.
-Remember we still have interviews to suss out skill level, so it's OK to be generous about infering experience.
+Remember we still have interviews to suss out skill level, so it's OK to be generous about inferring experience.

 ## How to review a resume